qubesoftware/laravel-walker/.github/README.md

 Walker is a package that allows you to create multi-step wizards in your Laravel applications.

-**_NOTE:_** This package and its documentation are currently under construction.
-Expect changes in both of them!

 # Installation

 You can install this package via composer by running the following command: